Lesekater/development-bluefin-image/README.md

 - **Main image** (default): Based on Bluefin DX with NVIDIA support - ideal for development workstations with NVIDIA GPUs
 - **Bluefin Laptop variant**: Based on Bluefin DX - ideal for laptops and systems without dedicated GPUs
-- **Bazzite variant**: Based on Bazzite gaming image - ideal for gaming and entertainment systems
+- **Bazzite variant**: Based on Bazzite gaming image with NVIDIA support - ideal for gaming and entertainment systems with NVIDIA GPUs

 All variants are built from the same Containerfile using build arguments to specify different base images.
 The main image is automatically published both as `-bluefin` and without any suffix for convenience.